|Travel Guide||Cruise Port|

 At Treviso Airport, buy your ticket from an ATVO ticket machine or at the ATVO counter for €12 one-way or €22 roundtrip.

-At Venice's Piazzale Roma, buy your ticket at the ATVO "Venezia Air Terminal" office on the northern side of the square.
+At Venice's Piazzale Roma, buy your ticket at the ATVO "Venezia Air Terminal" office on the northern side of the square, from the ticket machine outside the office, or from a nearby green-painted newsstand that advertises bus and waterbus tickets.

 Stamp your ticket in the yellow validation machine at the bus stop or on board the bus.

 You can also order ATVO tickets online with a a discount for two or more tickets.
 (These must be reserved for specific dates.
 Print out the PDF ticket receipt and show it to the ATVO staff or driver when boarding.)

 Barzi takes 40 minutes to cover the distance between TSF and Venice, with a single stop in Mestre.
 (Unfortunately, Barzi's Venice stop has been moved from Piazzale Roma to the less convenient parking island of Tronchetto.)

 At the airport, buy your ticket at the Barzi desk or on the bus.
 The fare is €12 one-way or €22 roundtrip.
 (Return tickets are valid for 10 days.)

 In Venice, buy your ticket at the Prevedello newsstand near the(the large modern glass bridge at Piazzale Roma), at the Eurolines ticket office by the People Mover stop on Tronchetto, or on the bus.

 You can also order tickets online.